by Martin Maenza

 A brown-haired teen actor sat next to her.
 “You’ll do fine,” replied Darren Festino, who played the son on the show.
 “Your part is an easy one.
 You enter stage left on your cue, say your lines, and smile.
 Piece of cake.”

 Cindy nodded, but thought to herself, I’d rather be facing down Doctor Polaris.
 Super-villains I can handle.
-Acting is something total alien to me.
+Acting is something totally alien to me.
 But the teenage girl wanted more from her life here on Earth than just being one of seven Green Lanterns, eight if you counted that loudmouthed Guy Gardner.
-She had some experience as a fashion designer on her homeworld, so when she established an identity on Earth, she decided to go into a similar field.
-But she had only really gotten into modeling itself two months ago, after being encouraged to follow the example of Koriand’r of the Titans, alias Starfire, who was modeled under the alias of Cory Anders. (*) Who knew her modeling career would take off so fast or that she would be asked to do a cameo on a hit television series?
+She’d had some experience as a fashion designer on her homeworld, so when she established an identity on Earth, she decided to go into a similar field.
+But she had only really gotten into modeling itself two months ago, after being encouraged to follow the example of Koriand’r of the New Titans, alias Starfire, who modeled under the alias of Cory Anders. (*) Who knew her modeling career would take off so fast or that she would be asked to do a cameo on a hit television series?

 [(*) Editor’s note: See DC Comics Presents: Superman and Arisia: To Honor and Obey and Kill]

 “We’re ready in five,” the director called over.